Skip to main content

 Second, there are observable improvements in lipid profiles.
 Reductions in triglycerides and non-HDL cholesterol are frequently reported in studies of GHS therapy.
 This is a direct consequence of improved fat metabolism and the reduction of VAT, which is a major source of the fatty acids that contribute to dyslipidemia.
 Furthermore, levels of adiponectin, a beneficial protein secreted by fat cells that regulates glucose and fat metabolism, have been shown to increase with therapy.

-For this reason, careful monitoring of like fasting glucose and HbA1c is a standard part of any responsible peptide protocol.
+For this reason, careful monitoring of metabolic markers like fasting glucose and HbA1c is a standard part of any responsible peptide protocol.
 In many individuals, the long-term benefits of reduced visceral fat and improved overall metabolic function can help mitigate this initial effect.

 Peptide Mechanism of Action Half-Life Primary Clinical Application